MOHAM90/MOHAM90/README.md

 - 👋 Hi, I’m ZACK
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently a student at Salpaus.